 Artwork for the day: Botticelli’s “The Birth of Venus” is a must-see.
 It is one of the most famous and recognizable paintings in the world, in which Venus was standing naked on a shell on the seashore, with her hair blown gently by a shower of roses.

-You may also want to know: The Birthplace of Renaissance
+You may also want to know: How to Spend Two Days for the Best of Renaissance’s Birthplace, Florence

 #7 The Prado Museum

-You may also want to know: The Golden Triangle of Art
+You may also want to know: The Three Best Art Museums in the Golden Triangle of Art in Madrid

 #6 State Hermitage